The full Android experience

 Reboot and check whether UnifiedNlp is correctly set up in the "Self-Check" section of the "microG Settings" app.

-Moreover, you have the F-Droid Privileged Extension installed by default, why not use it?
+You have the F-Droid Privileged Extension installed by default, why not use it?
 To make a good use of it go to the F-Droid Settings and enable auto updates.

 Many apps rely on the Google Cloud Messaging, a Google proprietary system to push notifications to your device.
 This feature is implemented in microG but, as not every user requires it, is disabled by default.
 If you need it, enable the "Google Device registration" and the "Google Cloud Messaging" features in the "microG Settings" app.